rwk-unil/sapphire/doc/Rephasing.md

 chr17   131543  17:131543:T:C   T       C       .       .
 AC=5    Position : 26 0|1 PP : nan
 ```

-Let's check the phase with the real sequencing data
+Let's check the phase with the real sequencing data, here we can see that the new phase of genotypes "A" and "C" is coherent with the phase of "B" and "D".

 ![Checking phase with alignment data](res/phase_real_data.png)